ticky/dotfiles/readme.md

 * colourful prompt, directory listing, `man` pages and `git` output
 * 2-line prompt with `git` status, clock and command syntax highlighting
-* works on OS X, Linux and Cygwin - and with both GNU and BSD core utilities
+* works on macOS, Linux and Cygwin - and with both GNU and BSD core utilities
 * shell history from `↑`/`↓` keys is from the current shell, `^r` is from all (`zsh` only)
-* stops `play` and `ant` from being unruly citizens on OS X
+* stops `play` and `ant` from being unruly citizens on macOS

 ## Requirements

 * `git` version 1.8 or newer
 * **Python 2.6/2.7 and 3.x**
 * **Homebrew**
-  _OS X Only - This means you need Xcode installed first_
+  _macOS Only - This means you need Xcode installed first_
 * `reattach-to-user-namespace`
-  _OS X Only - Allows lots of things to work better inside `tmux`_
+  _macOS Only - Allows lots of things to work better inside `tmux`_
 * `zsh-syntax-highlighting`
   _Only under `zsh` - provides syntax highlighting for the `zsh` prompt_
 * `ncurses`